ragaDani/Leetcode-practice/README.md

 # LeetCode Practice

-I will be documenting my solutions to the attempted problems in LeetCode.
+The LeetCode Practice repository contains my solutions to the LeetCode problems which are part of a process for learning competitve programming.
 Please note that this repository is only for learning purposes.